epsteina16/FeedTheRock/status3.md

 * Get working app (rough draft - not finish with styling, etc.)
 * Add all celebrities
 * Play the game!

+# Comments by Ming
+* Looks like you accomplished your goals from status report 2
+* Might as well focus on play testing for the next few days.